← Back

 MC1037767 (Updated) Microsoft Teams: Share Teams apps and agents from their profile or the Teams side panel

 (Updated) Microsoft Teams: Share Teams apps and agents from their profile or the Teams side panel Teams users can soon share apps or agents directly from app profiles or side panels; rollout starts early November 2025 and completes by early December 2025.
-Updated September 30, 2025: We have updated the timeline. ...are Microsoft Teams apps or.
+Updated September 30, 2025: We have updated the timeline.
+Thank you for your patience..

 Details